 - Ken Dimock Exceptional Service Award

-- Syed Sattar Student Awards (one MSc and one PhD)
+- Syed Sattar Student Awards (two MSc and two PhD)

 - If no deserving award recipient is found in a given year, the award will not be given.

-- Decisions will be made by early March.
+- Decisions will be made by the end of March.

-- Two committees to evaluate nominees.
+- Two committees will be organized to evaluate nominees.
 One for faculty awards, one for student/teaching awards.
-Two members of the department and a member of the finance committee will compose each committee.
+Two members of the finance committee will compose of each committee.
 One student nominated by BMI-GSA to serve on the Teaching and Student award committee.